Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The exact cause of Wegener's granulomatosis is not established.
-We assume a connection between the development of Wegener's granulomatosis and infection, which is indirectly confirmed by the facts of frequent onset and exacerbation of the disease in the winter-spring period, mainly after respiratory infections, which is associated with the ingestion of an antigen (possibly of viral or bacterial origin) through the respiratory tract.
-There is also a higher frequency of exacerbations of the disease in carriers of Staphylococcus aureus.
+The exact cause of Wegener's granulomatosis has not been established.
+It is assumed that there is a connection between the development of Wegener's granulomatosis and infection, indirectly confirmed by the facts of frequent onset and exacerbation of the disease in the winter-spring period, mainly after respiratory infections, which is associated with the entry of an antigen (possibly of viral or bacterial origin) through the respiratory tract.
+A higher frequency of exacerbations of the disease is also known in carriers of Staphylococcus aureus.

-In the pathogenesis of Wegener's granulomatosis, antineutrophilous cytoplasmic antibodies (ANCA-Anti-Neu-trophil Cytoplasmatic Antibodies) have played a key role in recent years.
-In 1985, FJ Van der Woude et al. First showed that ANCA were detected with high frequency in patients with Wegener's granulomatosis, and suggested their diagnostic significance in this form of systemic vasculitis.
-Later, ANCA were detected in other forms of vasculitis of small vessels (microscopic polyangiitis and Cherdja Strauss syndrome), and this group of diseases was called ANCA-associated vasculitis.
-In addition to the listed diseases, this group also includes extracapillary glomerulonephritis with semilunium, which proceeds without extra-renal manifestations, which is now regarded as a local vasculitis of renal vessels.
-Their distinctive feature is the absence or scarcity of immune deposits in the vascular wall, which led to the appearance of the term "low-immune vasculitis".
+In recent years, a key role in the pathogenesis of Wegener's granulomatosis has been attributed to anti-neutrophil cytoplasmic antibodies (ANCA).
+In 1985, F. J. Van der Woude et al. first demonstrated that ANCA are detected with high frequency in patients with Wegener's granulomatosis and suggested their diagnostic significance in this form of systemic vasculitis.
+Later, ANCA were detected in other forms of small vessel vasculitis (microscopic polyangiitis and Churg-Strauss syndrome), which is why this group of diseases began to be called ANCA-associated vasculitis.
+In addition to the listed diseases, this group also includes extracapillary glomerulonephritis with crescents, which occurs without extrarenal manifestations, which is today considered a local vasculitis of the renal vessels.
+Their distinctive feature is the absence or scarcity of immune deposits in the vascular wall, which led to the emergence of the term "low-immune vasculitis".

-ANCA is a heterogeneous population of antibodies reacting with the contents of primary neutrophil granules and monocyte lysosomes: proteinase-3, myeloperoxidase and, less commonly, other enzymes (lactoferrin, cathepsin, elastase).
-There are two types of ANCA, differentiated based on the type of luminescence with indirect immunofluorescence of ethanol-fixed neutrophils: cytoplasmic (c-ANCA) and perinuclear (p-ANCA).
+ANCA is a heterogeneous population of antibodies that react with the contents of primary granules of neutrophils and lysosomes of monocytes: proteinase-3, myeloperoxidase and, less frequently, other enzymes (lactoferrin, cathepsin, elastase).
+There are two types of ANCA, differentiated based on the type of luminescence during indirect immunofluorescence of ethanol-fixed neutrophils: cytoplasmic (c-ANCA) and perinuclear (p-ANCA).

-Cytoplasmic ANCA is directed primarily against proteinase-3 and is more often present in patients with Wegener's granulomatosis, although they are not considered specific for this disease.
-Perinuclear ANCAs are directed against myeloperoxidase in 90% of cases, they are detected mainly in microscopic polyangiitis, although they can be determined with Wegener's granulomatosis.
+Cytoplasmic ANCA are directed predominantly against proteinase-3 and are more often present in patients with Wegener's granulomatosis, although they are not considered specific for this disease.
+Perinuclear ANCA are directed against myeloperoxidase in 90% of cases and are detected mainly in microscopic polyangiitis, although they can also be detected in Wegener's granulomatosis.

-Frequency of detection of different types of ANCA in renal damage in patients with Wegener's granulomatosis and microscopic polyangiitis.
+Frequency of detection of different types of ANCA in kidney damage in patients with Wegener's granulomatosis and microscopic polyangiitis.

 65-70 |